Aveglia/vAMPirus/helpmeoutsome.md

     ./vampirus_startup.sh -d 1 -s

-NOTE -> if you end up installing Minicond3 using the script
+NOTE -> if you end up installing Minicond3 using the script you should close and re-open the terminal window after everything is completed.
+Then move to the vAMPirus directory and run the test commands.

 ### Databases

 It should be noted, that any protein database can be used, but it needs to be in fasta format and the headers for reference sequences need to match